hamnis/hamnis.github.io/content/posts/2025-deno-scripting/index.md

 date = '2025-02-12'
 title = 'Deno scripting'
-tags = ["deno", "script", "bash", "typescript"] searchHidden = true
+tags = ["deno", "script", "bash", "typescript"]
-[_build]
-list = "never"
-render = "always"
 +++

 ## Introduction

-Have you ever written too many `bash` scripts?
+Have you ever felt like you’re making too many shell scripts?
 Some may say that every line of `bash` is too much `bash`.
 An example of why bash may be not the best solution for writing scripts is shellcheck.
 There are [too many possible mistakes](https://gist.github.com/eggplants/9fbe03453c3f3fd03295e88def6a1324).

 In the last few years I have been experimenting with different scripting languages, and I think I have found a few good ones.

-A non-exhausistive list is:
+A non-exhaustive list is:
 * [ammonite](https://ammonite.io/)
 * [Scala cli scripts](https://scala-cli.virtuslab.org/docs/guides/scripting/scripts)
 * [Deno](https://docs.deno.com)

 You may notice that all of these are using strongly typed languages, and you may rightly ask why.
-Because of type inference, types are hardly a problem.
+We have [type inference](https://en.wikipedia.org/wiki/Type_inference) in most strongly typed languages.
+This means that we rarely have to declare the types, we can't all be Java.

 In my experience, using strongly typed languages actually helps drive the scripts along.
 Also since we have a _real_ programming language, we can create abstractions to help doing the correct things.
+We can also test the code, since we have a built-in test-runner.

+> [!NOTE]
+> Technically you [can](https://github.com/bats-core/bats-core) do this in bash

 My latest discovery is the typescript runtime [Deno](https://deno.com).
 This post will explore a few ways of why you may want to use something like Deno for some of your scripting needs.

 ## Command line parsing
-I am sure you have tried parsing the [command line arguments](https://stackoverflow.com/questions/192249/how-do-i-parse-command-line-arguments-in-bash) in bash.
+I am sure you have tried parsing [command line arguments](https://stackoverflow.com/questions/192249/how-do-i-parse-command-line-arguments-in-bash) in bash.
 This is surprisingly difficult and error prone.

 How can we do this in deno?
 In short; we use [Cliffy](https://cliffy.io/).